-But, if humans transform too much of nature into human stuff, nature will not be able to rebuild itself, and instead, nature will begin to fall apart.
-Therefore, humans should try to find the right amount to transform nature.
-Since we do not want nature to fall apart, it's important to create a sustainable economy.
-In a sustainable economy, humans do not transform nature faster than nature can rebuild itself.
+But, if humans transform too much of nature into economic goods and services, nature will not be able to regenerate, and instead, nature will begin to fall apart.
+Since we do not want nature to fall apart, we must create a sustainable economy.
+In a sustainable economy, the human economy does not transform nature faster than nature can regenerate.
 Afterall, the human economy won't work without nature, just like our body cannot work without food.